usplos/YawMMF/README.md

 `contr.simple()` : to set the contrast matrix of factor variables as simple contrast.

 ## Update log
+#### 20200831
+* A new function named `p.sig(p, numcontrasts = 1)` has been updated.
+This function can return the significance labels for p value.
+For the parameter `numcontrasts`, the default value is 1, indicating that there is no Bonferroni correction.
+And if any, by setting this parameter, this function can return the significance labels whether the contrasts have survived the Bonferroni correction.

 #### 20200621
 * The function `MixedModelOpt()` has been removed.
 There are some potential problems within it, which may cause misleading results.